bizkite-co/getretirementtaxanalyzer.com/docs/financial-product-market-comparison.md

-I\'m now concentrating on finding out if these platforms offer detailed long-term spend-down projections that include various income sources like different asset types, Social Security, and passive income, similar to Roadmap.
+I\'m now concentrating on finding out if these platforms offer detailed long-term spend-down projections that include various income sources like different asset types, Social Security, and passive income, similar to The Roadmap.
 Understanding how they handle tax implications in these projections is also a priority.
 Further Investigation Planned